lucastemb/fourierSynthesizer/README.md

+This project uses the Fourier series to model different types of sound waves.
+The calculations underlying the sound waves were manually computed.

 To run the program as intended, you will need to install the latest version of Python (3.11).
 You will also need to download the necessary libraries using commands listed below.